teamshares/design-system/README.md

 __Yarn 1__:

-0. From _within the linked Rails app_: `yarn unlink ../shared-ui` and then (not certain still required in yarn 3) `yarn install --force` to re-installed the previously-linked package from remote instead.
+0. From _within the linked Rails app_: `yarn unlink @teamshares/ui` and then `yarn install --force` to re-install the previously-linked package from remote instead.

 __Yarn 3__:

-0. From _within the linked Rails app_: `yarn unlink @teamshares/ui` (or `yarn unlink --all`).
+0. From _within the linked Rails app_: `yarn unlink ../shared-ui` (or `yarn unlink --all`). `yarn install --force` won't hurt anything, but I don't _think_ is required.

 ## After merging your PR
 Your changes _won't go live_ in any consuming Rails apps until their `yarn.lock` is updated to point to the newest-released git SHA (i.e. you merge a PR in that app in which you've run `yarn upgrade @teamshares/ui`).